Professor David Fergusson (OBE MA BD DPhil DD FBA FRSE)

 Professor of Divinity and Principal of New College

-He has delivered the Bampton Lectures in Oxford (2001), the Gifford Lectures in Glasgow (2008), the Warfield Lectures in Princeton (2009), the Birks Lectures in Montreal (2013) and has lectured widely in the USA, Europe, Hong Kong, Japan, Korea, Taiwan, South Africa and Australia.
+He has delivered the Bampton Lectures in Oxford (2001), the Gifford Lectures in Glasgow (2008), the Warfield Lectures in Princeton (2009), the Birks Lectures in Montreal (2013) and has lectured in the USA, Europe, Hong Kong, Japan, Korea, Taiwan, South Africa and Australia.
 He is a Fellow of the Royal Society of Edinburgh (2004) and a Fellow of the British Academy (2013).
 In 2014, he was awarded an honorary doctorate by the University of Aberdeen.
-During the forthcoming academic year (2016-17), he holds a Visiting Fellowship at Princeton Theological Seminary.
+In 2016-17, he held a Visiting Fellowship at Princeton Theological Seminary.
 His monograph on the theology of providence will be published by Cambridge University Press in 2018.

 Recent publications include: